 The Art Prizes

-- During the Fellowship, the winner will be required to work towards a body of new work, which will be exhibited in a solo show in one of Northumbria University’s Galleries
+- The requirement to work towards a body of new work, which will be exhibited in a solo show in one of Northumbria University’s galleries in October 2019

 - A Curriculum Vitae (CV )

 - Contact details of two referees

 - A statement of 500 words outlining the applicant's reasons for wishing to become a Fellow and how the Fellowship would benefit their development and current fine art practice

 - Eight digital images of current work